JP Motorsports: Car No. 45 history

 On February 5, 2018, it was announced that Josh Bilicki would drive a second full time car, the No. 45, for JP with sponsorship coming from previous Bilicki partner Prevagen.
 The deal with Bilicki came after the team acquired an old Joe Gibbs Racing car to complement its original stable of TriStar Motorsports cars.
-The team failed to qualify for the PowerShares QQQ 300 and the Rinnai 250, but has run every race since, save for the season finale at Homestead-Miami Speedway.
-Bayley Currey replaced Bilicki in the No. 45 entry at Texas Motor Speedway, moving over from the 55.
+The team failed to qualify for the Daytona and the Atlanta, but made nearly every race for the rest of the year, save for the season finale at Homestead.
+Bayley Currey replaced Bilicki in the No. 45 entry at Texas, moving over from the 55.